 The report opens with a description of many studies that demonstrate the efficacy of cannabis for the treatment of oncology and neurological diseases, post-trauma, pain, and more.
 According to the state comptroller Yosef Shapira Many patients who have not been able to cure their suffering for years have shown that cannabis allows them to return to normal life.

-At the beginning of the interview, Shapira describes the procedure for obtaining the medical cannabis license in Israel, which begins with the submission of a request to the Ministry of Health together with a recommendation from an expert physician who is being examined by the NII and if it is approved, the patient is issued a license to use cannabis which must be renewed every few months.
+At the beginning of the interview, Shapira describes the procedure for obtaining the medical cannabis license in Israel, which begins with the submission of a request to the Ministry of Health together with a recommendation from an expert physician who is being examined by the Bikur and if it is approved, the patient is issued a license to use cannabis which must be renewed every few months.

-According to the comptroller, since the establishment of the YKR, the Commission has been accepted Hundreds of complaints Its functioning, including its handling of requests for cannabis.
+According to the comptroller, since the establishment of the IMCA, the Commission has been accepted Hundreds of complaints Its functioning, including its handling of requests for cannabis.

 The complaints revealed that the patients faced many bureaucratic obstacles regarding the receipt of cannabis: In the complaints there were repeated complaints about non-receipt of applications sent to the unit, a significant delay in the receipt and processing of requests, loss of documents, failure to handle requests that did not include supporting documents, In their request.

 It was further claimed that the ICR does not respond to written requests, and that its call center is not available at all or that the waiting time for response is unreasonable, as we have disclosed in the magazine Often.

-According to the report 83% of the complaints filed in 2017 on YKR were found to be justified.
+According to the report 83% of the complaints filed in 2017 on IMCA were found to be justified.
 "It should be noted that it was the intervention of the Commission that enabled the complainants to overcome the bureaucratic obstacles they faced and to receive the treatment they needed," it said.

 Among other things, it was found that 80 complaints received during the year 2017 against the JIC revealed that the unit's claims of documents that were actually lost were not lacking, but the applicants did not receive any response to their requests.